open-sauced/maintainer-intro-course/Issues-and-Pull-Requests.md

 - incomplete pull request forms that do not provide sufficient information on what changes were made
 - address multiple issues at once and make it difficult to review

 If you receive a pull request that is lower in quality, reach out to the author, explaining what is missing and what changes need to be made.
-Most of the time, contributors might not be aware of these issues and need extra explanation and time to improve their pull request.
+Most of the time, contributors might not be aware of these issues and need extra explanation and time to improve their pull requests.

 ### How to Deal with Failing Automated Tests

 Sometimes, contributors will open a pull request that fails a few of your automated tests.
 It is best to wait a few days after the pull request is opened to allow the contributor to address the failing tests and resolve the issue on their own.
 If they are not addressing the issue, reach out to them on the pull request and ask if they need help.
-If they need help, look into why the test is failing and provide constructive feedback on how they can fix it.
-If the failing test is unrelated to their changes, then let them know that it is safe to ignore it and will be fixed in another pull request.
+When they do, look into why the test is failing and provide constructive feedback on how they can fix it.
+If the failing test is unrelated to their changes, let them know that it is safe to ignore it and that it will be fixed in another pull request.

-If the author does not address the issue and does not respond to your initial reply, then reply with suggested fixes and reiterate that you are here to help.
-If several weeks or months have passed without the author's response, close the PR and move on.
+If the author does not address the issue or respond to your initial comment, reply with suggested fixes and reiterate that you are here to help.
+After several weeks or months without the author's response, close the PR and move on.

 If multiple contributors are failing the same set of tests, then there is a possibility that the tests are flaky or broken and need your attention.
 In those situations, you want to clarify to the contributor that the failing test is not their fault and will be resolved.

 ### How to Deal With Stale Pull Requests

 Sometimes, pull requests can remain open for weeks or months at a time.
-If the PR has regular updates and conversations, that is not considered a stale PR.
+They're not considered stale pull requests if they have regular updates and conversations.
 If there has been little to no activity for several weeks, you must contact the contributor to see if they need help or are still interested in working on it.

-If you have repeatedly tried to reach out and get no response, you should either close the PR or take it over.
-If you are taking it over, tell them you are bringing this to the finish line because it is blocking other PRs.
+If you have repeatedly tried to reach out and get no response, you should close the pull request or take it over.
+If you are taking it over, tell them you are bringing this to the finish line because it is blocking other pull requests.

-## How to Highlight an Issue or PR with OpenSauced
+## How to Highlight an Issue or Pull Request with OpenSauced

 The [Highlights feature](https://docs.opensauced.pizza/features/highlights/) on OpenSauced is a place for you to showcase recent achievements with the open source community.
 This is a place to introduce your project to potential new contributors and talk about issues that need attention from the community.

 ### Issue Highlights

 When writing issue highlights, you will want to talk about the issue, how the contributor solved it, and how the solution impacted the project.
 Once you post a highlight on OpenSauced, re-share it on other platforms like Twitter or LinkedIn for increased visibility.
-Regularly acknowledging and thanking your contributors publicly will strengthen their loyalty to the project and attract new contributors.
+Regularly acknowledging and thanking your contributors, especially in public, will strengthen their loyalty to the project and attract new contributors.

-### PR Highlights
+### Pull Request Highlights

-When writing PR highlights, you will want to talk about the changes made in the PR, acknowledge the PR author, and showcase how this is an improvement on the project.
-It would also be good to link to the actual PR for those interested in looking at the changes made.
+When writing pull request highlights, you will want to talk about the changes made, acknowledge the author, and showcase how this improves the project.
+Link the pull request in your highlight for those interested in taking a closer look at the changes made.
 This is another way to gain attention for the project because it is a first-hand look at what types of contributions you are looking for and how well you work with contributors.

 To learn more about how the Highlights feature works, please read through the [OpenSauced documentation](https://docs.opensauced.pizza/features/highlights/).